 Although you can’t make lochia go away any sooner, you can try the following tips to stay comfy during this phase:

 - Wear pads and not tampons after birth to avoid infection and irritation of the vagina.
 You can start with heavy duty pads since the flow will be quite heavy.

-- Use pain relief drugs as recommended by your doctor to reduce pain of postpartum cramping.
+- Use pain relief drugs as recommended by your doctor to reduce the pain of postpartum cramps.

 - Rest as much as possible.